 The estimated annual effective tax rate for the fiscal year ending April 30, 2020 is 0%.
-This calculation reflects estimated income tax expense based on our current year annual pretax income forecast which is offset by the estimated change in the current year valuation allowance.
-As of July 31, 2019, and April 30, 2019, the Company maintained a full valuation allowance against its deferred tax assets.
+This calculation reflects estimated income tax expense (benefit) based on our current year forecasted earnings, which is offset by a corresponding change in the current year valuation allowance.
+As of October 31, 2019, and April 30, 2019, the Company maintained a full valuation allowance against its deferred tax assets.